adil-adysh/plan-flow/.github/instructions/nvda-addon.instructions.md

 - Prefer small, focused test functions over large, complex ones.
 - Use fixtures for setup/teardown if needed (see `pytest` docs).
 - Add docstrings to test functions and classes to describe their purpose.
+- Add useful comments explaining the purpose of each test case, especially where the intent or logic may not be obvious.

 **Example:**